assist-project/dtls-fuzzer/README.md

 'experiments/results' contains experimental results, which are the main output of the work.
 In particular
 - 'all_ciphers' contains output folders for all the experiments run;
     - 'mapper' contains experimental results which help justify some of the mapper decisions made (see Section 5.2)
 - 'included' contains output folders for converging experiments (converging means that learning successfully generates a model).
-Note that not all experiments in 'all_ciphers' converged;
+    -  note that not all experiments in 'all_ciphers' were successful/terminated with a final model (we say in such cases that learning did not converge)

 ### Output folders
 Output folders are named based on the experiment configuration, that is: